 The rest of the house is also furnished with familiar objects.
-An outdoor area with swimming pool, garden furniture invites you to relax.
-And at the end of the garden, the studio which has been reconstructed as if the artist had just left the room: unfinished canvases, pigments and tables covered with drawings.
+An outdoor area with a swimming pool, and garden furniture invites you to relax.
+And at the end of the garden, the studio which has been reconstructed as if the artist had just left the room: unfinished canvases, pigments, and tables covered with drawings.

 This was a very emotional visit, as throughout our trip to Lanzarote we learned more and more about Manrique’s life.
-We felt Manrique’s presence at every corners of the house.
-Unfortunately it is not allowed to take photo inside the house…
+We felt Manrique’s presence at every corner of the house.
+Unfortunately, it is not allowed to take photos inside the house…

-We recommend to add this in your list of things to visit in Lanzarote.
+We recommend adding this to your list of things to visit in Lanzarote.
 You can also combine this visit with a stroll through the traditional village of Haria where Manrique’s house is located.
 It’s a very traditional and quiet village.